KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

     const auto center_y = static_cast<float>(constants.cell_height * 0.5 + row * constants.cell_height);
 ```

-To create the O, we create an entity first.
-Then assign it as a Circle, `geometry::circle`.
-After that, set the `fill_color` and `outline_color`.
-And finally set the entity position to center of the cell.
+To create the `O`, create an entity, assign it as a `geometry::circle`.

+Set the `fill_color` and `outline_color`, and set the entity position to the center of the cell.

 ```
 auto o_entity = geometry::blueprint_circle(entity_registry, half_box_side, graphics::transparent,